 In our ongoing exploration of some of the most important global issues, today we sit down with Liverpool and Uruguay striker Luis Suarez to discuss one of the world's seemingly intractable problems: North Korea.
 The Democratic People's Republic of Korea was formally declared in 1948, three uncertain years on from the end of World War II and nearly fifty years of Japanese rule.
 Three years after that, civil war broke out—a war that despite a 1953 armistice has never officially ended.

-The Liverpool Offside: So, Luis, North Korea is back on the front pages with suggestions new nuclear tests are imminent and fresh UN sanctions raising tensions in the region.
+The Liverpool Offside: So, Luis, North Korea is back on the front pages with speculation new nuclear testing could be imminent and fresh UN sanctions raising tensions in the region.
 What's your take on the ongoing conflict?

 Luis Suarez: It's a complicated situation, and as trite as it sounds, there really are no easy solutions when it comes to North Korea.
 Certainly any attempts to soften the regime's grip and improve the health and human rights of its citizenry will have to involve Russia and China, and it's unlikely any change will happen as quickly as those of us watching would like, but in the end there's no magic bullet.
 Military action that doesn't result in an almost unimaginable loss of life remains an impossibility, and efforts to ferment a desire for change within the population continue to show few meaningful signs of progress.

-Mostly you just have to feel sorry for the families that have been torn apart, some who have now been separated from relatives and their traditional homes for generations.
+Mostly you just have to feel sorry for the families that have been torn apart, some whom have now been separated from relatives and their traditional homes for generations.

 TLO: So you expect the standoff across the demilitarized zone to continue?